 During Ben's formative years tragedy struck his family hard; his older brother Daniel was killed in a gang fight when Ben was still a kid and his parents Daniel, Sr. and Elsie both died in an accident when he was a teenager.
 Ben was placed in the custody of his Uncle Jake (his father's brother) and Aunt Alyce (Jake's first wife) who took him from New York to Arizona.
 Unfortunately, Alyce died relatively young.
 After Alyce's death, Jake Grimm re-married.
 His second wife's name was Sophie, whom he also out-lived.
 Jake married yet a third time, this time to a much younger woman named Petunia (whom Ben speaks of quite often).

-Now physically far removed from his past troubles, Ben did well in high school, using his natural talent to become a successful athlete.
-An excellent football player, Ben won an athletic scholarship to Empire State University where he met, roomed and became best friends with Reed Richards.
-While attending university Ben and Reed also me Victor Von Doom who was studying there as well.
+Now physically removed from his past troubles, Ben did well in high school, using his natural talent to his advantage becoming an excellent football player, Ben won an athletic scholarship to Empire State University where he met, roomed and became best friends with Reed Richards.
+While attending university Ben and Reed also meet Victor Von Doom who was studying there as well.

 After college, Ben joined the US Air Force and became a fantastic pilot, often testing experimental aircraft and even flying top secret missions for the US government.
 His piloting skills eventually landed him a spot at NASA.